-Support – It is of utmost importance that there is a capable support team to guide you in situations when you are stuck with finding the right solution or troubleshoot any technical issues.
+Support – It is of utmost importance that there is a capable support team to guide you in situations when you are stuck with finding the right solution or troubleshooting any technical issues.
 Besides that, the solution should release occasional updates to counter security issues and make it compatible with the latest technologies and applications.

 What is WooCommerce?

-WPOven is the best woocommerce hosting for your eCommerce store.
+WPOven is the best Woocommerce hosting for your eCommerce store.
 With free SSD storage, server, and WordPress support.
 Free SSL, Free business E-Mail, daily Malware cleaning, etc at no extra cost.

 The latest version of WooCommerce is 3.7.1 with more than 5 million active installations and an overall rating of 4.5 stars.
 It is available in about 60 languages.
 WooCommerce was started as WooThemes in the year 2011 as a theme store and eventually went on to develop this amazing eCommerce plugin.

-WooCommerce plugin has lots of inbuilt functions and tools along with an easy to use interface to effectively manage the eCommerce store.
+WooCommerce plugin has lots of inbuilt functions and tools along with an easy-to-use interface to effectively manage the eCommerce store.
 It is a versatile eCommerce solution with all the basic necessary features to manage a web store effectively.

 Is WooCommerce Free?

 Yes, WooCommerce is a free plugin that can be downloaded from the WordPress repository or directly installed in the WordPress admin dashboard.
-Besides the base WooCommerce framework, various extensions and add-ons can be added to enhance the functionality and add new features.
+Besides the base WooCommerce framework, various extensions and add-ons can be added to enhance functionality and add new features.
 Some of these WooCommerce add-ons are paid, while some of them are free.
 Each of the paid extensions can be purchased separately at its stand-alone price.
 For example, the ‘WooCommerce Subscription’ extension starts at $199 for a single site.
 It adds a feature to charge monthly or weekly or annual recurring payments which are not available by default in the WooCommerce setup.

 Some other extensions are as follows:

-The WooCommerce extensions are of various specific uses like Payment Providers, Shipping Methods, Product Customization, Payment Customization, Marketing extensions (Mailchimp, etc.).
+The WooCommerce extensions are of various specific uses like Payment Providers, Shipping Methods, Product Customization, Payment Customization, and Marketing extensions (Mailchimp, etc.).
 There are more than 300 WooCommerce extensions.

-Learn How to add a donate bitcoin button to your woocommerce website.
+Learn How to add a donate bitcoin button to your Woocommerce website.